 Homeschool mom by day.
 Novel writer by night

-Susan (Andrea Carter and the Long Ride Home) began writing stories when she was ten years old.
-She liked writing stories only for herself.
+Susan (Badge of Honor) began writing stories when she was ten years old and preferred writing stories only for herself.
 When she grew up, Susan homeschooled teenagers and cared for toddlers all day then escaped into the Old West at night by writing story after story.
 She never intended to become a published author.
+Susan eventually discovered that it really is more fun to share her stories with others than to keep them to herself.
+Learn more on the Goldtown website.

 Jan May